nicholaschenai/ai-for-code/papers/usaco-bench.md

 ### "Episodic Retrieval works across model sizes, unlike Reflexion"
 - "This is likely because self-reflection relies on the internal model’s strength to reason over sparse, binary reward signals.
 Retrieval, on the other hand, allows models to reference existing reasoning and code snippets, requiring less intrinsic model capabilities.
 Our findings thus corroborate Li et al. (2023a), where LMs can understand much more complex competitive programming solutions than they can produce."
 ### "Episodic Retrieval and Reflexion have strong synergy"
-- Best combo is episodic (other olympiad probs) + reflexion, GPT-4 20.2%, over double of zero shot performance
+- Best combo is episodic (other olympiad probs) + reflexion, GPT-4 20.2%,
+	- over double of zero shot performance
 - Semantic + episodic + reflexion is slightly worse than episodic + reflexion
 	- "for GPT-4, 70.2% of newly solved problems (relative to zero-shot) with semantic retrieval are also newly solved by episodic retrieval."
-	- probably cos of longer context n things lost in middle without additional info gain (Liu et al., 2024). (i also observed this in other expts)
+	- probably due longer context + lost in middle without additional info gain (Liu et al., 2024).
+		- personal comment: i also observed this in other expts
 	- "In contrast, only 45.9% of newly solved problems with Reflexion overlap with episodic retrieval"
 ### "Performance gains are not due to memorization."
 - eval on 36 problems after training cutoff; solve rate drops to 0 for all.
 "USACO questions are well known to increase in difficulty every year, making this likely an effect of difficulty increases, inclusion in pre-training data, as well as small sample size."